Mbaoma/my-articles/flask-on-nginx.md

+# Hosting Flask Apps on Nginx

-Hi there, today we will be looking at how to host a Flask app on Nginx and an Ubuntu Virtual Machine.
+Hi there, today we will be looking at how to host a Flask app on Nginx (a webserver) and an Ubuntu Virtual Machine.

+[A webserver](https://en.wikipedia.org/wiki/Web_server) is a computer that has web server software installed (Apache, Nginx, Microsoft IIS) and serves webpages to fulfill client's requests over the internet.

 [Nginx](https://nginx.org/en/docs/beginners_guide.html) is a webserver that can be used as reverse proxy, load balancer, mail proxy and HTTP Cache.
 It is widely used due to it's ability to scale webites better.
-[A webserver](https://en.wikipedia.org/wiki/Web_server) is a computer that has web server software installed (Apache, Nginx, Microsoft IIS) and serves webpages to fulfill client's requests over the internet.

 The first thing, we do is to [provision](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-portal) an Ubuntu Virtual Machine (I use Microsoft Azure) and then login to it via SSH.